hathach/tinyusb/readme.markdown

 ## Features

-designed to be simple and run out-of-the-box provided the configuration is correct.
+designed to run out-of-the-box and easy to configure.

 ### Host